 In Notice PIH 2020-05, published on April 10, 2020, HUD exercised its authority under the CARES Act to establish waivers and administrative flexibilities to provide relief to Public Housing Agencies (PHAs), Indian tribes, and tribally designated housing entities (TDHEs) in response to the COVID-19 pandemic.
-In this revision to that Notice, HUD restates the waivers and alternative requirements established previously in Notice PIH 2020-05, provides additional waivers and alternative requirements, extends the periods of availability for previously established waivers and alternative requirements, and issues technical amendments to several of the previously established waivers and alternative requirements.
-A complete list of revisions is included in the Appendix to this Notice.
+PIH subsequently published Notice PIH 2020-13, which restated the waivers and alternative requirements established previously in Notice PIH 2020-05, provided additional waivers and alternative requirements, extended the periods of availability for previously established waivers and alternative requirements, and issued technical amendments to several of the previously established waivers and alternative requirements.
+Additionally, HUD published Notices PIH 2020-20 and PIH 2020-22 which provided waivers and alternative requirements specific to the Section 8 Moderate